Skip to content

 print(report)

-The client handles each terminal state explicitly, giving deterministic error handling regardless of what the remote agent produces.
+The client handles each terminal state explicitly, giving deterministic error handling whatever the remote agent produces.

 A2A is the wrong choice in three common situations:

-• Tightly coupled single-framework systems: When agents share a runtime and memory, HTTP overhead and task-lifecycle complexity add latency and code surface over native framework calls.
+• Tightly coupled single-framework systems: when agents share a runtime and memory, HTTP overhead and task-lifecycle complexity add latency and code over native framework calls.
 Direct orchestration is cheaper.

 • Simple tool access: A2A wraps tool semantics in a full agent boundary.
 For a function call rather than an autonomous agent, use MCP.

-• High-frequency or low-latency paths: Every A2A operation carries HTTP overhead — prohibitive for control loops, real-time collaboration, or sub-second decision cycles.
+• High-frequency or low-latency paths: every A2A operation carries HTTP overhead, which is too costly for control loops, real-time collaboration, or sub-second decision cycles.

-A2A also pushes security enforcement to each agent implementation: the protocol does not centrally audit what agents expose or access, so cross-agent access control must be handled externally via RBAC or a gateway.
+A2A also pushes security enforcement to each agent implementation.
+The protocol does not centrally audit what agents expose or access, so you must handle cross-agent access control externally with RBAC or a gateway.

-Practitioners have flagged a further constraint at scale: because A2A uses direct HTTP connections between peers, large agent meshes incur O(n²) connectivity overhead — each new agent adds configuration, authentication, and monitoring against every existing peer.
-For enterprise-scale deployments this has motivated layering A2A on top of an event mesh or publish/subscribe backbone rather than relying on point-to-point calls alone.
+Practitioners have flagged a further constraint at scale.
+Because A2A uses direct HTTP connections between peers, large agent meshes incur O(n²) connectivity overhead — each new agent adds configuration, authentication, and monitoring against every existing peer.
+For large deployments, this has prompted teams to layer A2A on top of an event mesh or publish/subscribe backbone rather than rely on point-to-point calls alone.

 Key Takeaways